 Get Started With SparseOperationKit

-This document will walk you through simple demos to get you familiar with SparseOperationKit.
+This document will walk you through simple demos to get you familiar with SparseOperationKit (SOK).

 Refer to the Installation section to install SparseOperationKit on your system.